 Renewing an Employment Pass

-An EP can be renewed for a period of up to 3 years.
+An Employment Pass in Singapore will expire after two years and can be renewed for a period of up to three years.

-All renewal requests must be submitted through EP Online by the company or employment agent.
-A request to renew can be submitted up to 6 months before the pass expires.
+All renewal requests must be submitted through myMOM by the company or employment agent.
+A request to renew can be submitted up to six months before the pass expires.

-Furthermore, MOM must receive the application to renew at least 2 weeks before the EP has expired.
+Furthermore, MOM must receive the application to renew at least two weeks before the Employment Pass expires.
 If the pass is not renewed before it expires, the candidate must apply for a new pass.

 Canceling an Employment Pass